fleaflet/flutter_map/docs/introduction/how-does-it-work.md

 ### Zoom

 Zoom refers to the zoom level.
 1 is the lowest zoom level and contains the whole world in one tile.
 The higher the number, the more the zoom, and the more the detail, and therefore the less space covered.
 You can read more about this at [wiki.openstreetmap.org/wiki/Zoom_levels](https://wiki.openstreetmap.org/wiki/Zoom_levels).
-Note that many tile servers will not support past a zoom level of 18.
-Open Street Maps supports up to level 20.

 ### X & Y